tareksfouda/TextProvider-server-client/README.md

 	Java's heap space quickly), and the transfer over the network is line by line (the size of the line to be transferred is therefore constrained by the size of the buffer).
-- Multithreading was not implemented as I did not have enough time at all I apologize. but to handle concurrent clients we would be able to do that using multithreading.
+- Multithreading is not implemented but to handle concurrent clients we would be able to do that using multithreading.